psyinfra/HTCAnalyze/config/README.md

 std-err = .err
 std-out = .out

-# only for default and analyser mode
+# only for default and analyze mode
 show-list = []
 # valid values are: "std-err, std-out"
 # This is checking for errors and warnings inside the stderr output of a job